Ihor16/jupyterlab/README.md

 # JupyterLab Docker Container
 This repository contains scrips for starting JupyterLab in Docker.
-The scripts are optimized for UBC DSCI and STAT working environments
+The scripts are optimized for UBC DSCI and STAT working environments.

 ### Startup
 1. Run `run.sh` to start JupyterLab.
 Then use the printed link to access Jupyter from the browser